Do you want to add a simple user password generator in WordPress?

 However, if you are using a custom user registration and password reset form, then users may still find ways around your stronger password requirements.

 One easy way to enforce strong passwords is by using WPForms.
-It is the best WordPress form builder plugin and allows you to easily create any kind of form including custom user registration and login page forms.
+It is the best WordPress form builder plugin and allows you to easily create any kind of form, including custom user registration and login page forms.

 You are now ready to create your custom user registration and login forms.

-Simply head over to WPForms » Add New page.
+Simply head over to the WPForms » Add New page.
 First, you need to provide a title for your form and then choose the user registration form template.

-This will load the form builder where you can edit form fields.
+This will load the form builder, where you can edit form fields.

 You can now save your form and exit the form builder.

 WPForms makes it super easy to add your forms anywhere on your website.
-Simply edit the post or page where you want to display your custom user registration form, and add the WPForms block to your content area.
+Simply edit the post or page where you want to display your custom user registration form and add the WPForms block to your content area.

 After that, you need to select your custom user registration form under the block settings.